 - Prefer to compile PHP from source

-In order to build PHP 7.2 with pthreads on CentOS 6, you must upgrade to autoconf 2.64, which must be done manually instead of via the yum package manager.
+In order to build PHP 7.2 with pthreads on CentOS 6, you must upgrade autoconf to version 2.64 or higher, which must be done manually instead of via the yum package manager.
 You'll also have to first build PHP 7.2 without pthreads, then use this "bootstrap" copy to prepare the pthreads extension before compiling PHP a second time.

 Start by installing autoconf 2.69.
 The latest version available through yum is 2.63, which isn't sufficient to build PHP's configure script.